 Click on the feature image below to navigate through all of the pictures in this car’s gallery:

-Posted yesterday here on Craigslist in Bridgeton, New Jersey is this white over black 1961 Ford Falcon Station Wagon the current caretaker has listed for $15,000.
+Originally posted in September 2019 on Craigslist in Bridgeton, New Jersey was this white over black 1961 Ford Falcon Station Wagon the current caretaker had listed for $15,000.
 He states that he’s willing to negotiate, which is a good thing because based on the Hagerty Insurance Online Valuation Tool he’s currently asking $1,200 more than the #1 “Concours” level of $13,800.
 With the weird side paint scheme that may turn off some buyers, we think the #2 “Excellent” estimate of $10,300 is what the buyer should realistically expect.
 Consequently, this Falcon’s owner gets our latest “NEW!”
 Award (short for “No Effin Way!”) for having an optimistic asking price.

 Ford produced the Falcon from model years 1960 through 1970 in three distinct generations: 1960-1963, 1964-1965, and 1966-1970 (saavy readers may be quick to point out the ’70 1/2 model, but for us that was just a rebadged Torino doesn’t really count!)
 In the late fifties, two trends in the U.S. emerged.
 First, the post World War II prosperity saw an increase a female drivers; consequently many households could now afford a second car, provided its was inexpensive and economical.
 Second, the U.S. recession of the late 1950s had some consumers longing for a small car rather than the typical full-size offerings the “Big Three” historically focused on.
 Ford’s market research confirmed these emerging trends and the company launched its new Falcon line in the fall of 1959.
 All of the domestic manufacturers came to the same conclusion and launched their own line of compacts cars in the early 1960s.